 Knox Presbyterian Church uses varied programs to serve its neighbors

-BALTIMORE — During the year 2020, Knox Presbyterian Church in Baltimore faced both the start of the pandemic in March and the loss of its pastor, the Rev. Michael Moore, who accepted a call from the denominational headquarters in September.
+During 2020, Knox Presbyterian Church in Baltimore faced both the start of the pandemic in March and the loss of its pastor, the Rev. Michael Moore, who accepted a call from the denominational headquarters in September.

 Already committed to the Matthew 25 mission and vision, the church knew that it had no other choice but to become a more vital congregation, even as it faced many obstacles.
 What better time to deepen community engagement than at a time when all members were forced outside the four walls of the church?
 Although members were shut in and faced with many challenges, the congregation dug deep to stay connected with each other and reached out to the community.